Working hands are happy hands.

 Our program is inspired by Maria Montessori herself and the creative process where inspiration (coming up with ideas) is followed by generation (bringing ideas to life).
 Our Artful Living series is part Mary Poppins, part Andy Warhol, with a dash of ancient world.
-Ms. Kim created this program as a gift to her children and she offers it now to you.
+Our founder, Ms. Kim created the program as a gift to her children, and she offers it now to your family.

 We are thrilled to re-open our summer programs this year in the artful neighborhood of Hampden in Baltimore, MD.
 Thankfully our size is our strength and our love for nature time is our sword as we re-open in conditions still affected by the CoVid pandemic.
 We will be increasing our cleanliness protocol and adjusting our meal prep and enjoyment to ensure the safest summer we can for our students and their families.

 This summer we will travel back in time as we create work, explore cultures and times far away from our own, and read and write at our leisure.
 We will work together and independently to build our handiwork skills and develop our creative problem-solving minds.